Arts and Culture

 Location: Mill Avenue between 13th Street and Broadway, across from Tempe St. Luke’s Hospital

-Jake Early crossed paths with the couple who owns the home owning the wall where the mural is located.
-They weren’t a fan of the previous mural and wanted something more to their liking.
-When they reached out to Early to create their mural, they allowed his creative freedom, but requested that he made it “provocative.”
-Jake challenged himself with concepts and his idea hit to him with the release of a photo from the White House.
-Early said, ”it was a photo of a group of 40 men in suits and woman sitting with her feet up on the couch… in the Oval Office.”
-He thought to himself, “my friends and family don’t look like this.”
-So, he wanted to create a mural that spoke.
-This mural was completed in just four days!
-(INSANE – those portraits are amazing!)
-You’ll see three diverse individuals: his bi-racial nephew, his friend who is a Native American woman born in Arizona and his Indian American friend who was born in Los Angeles.
-He loves this mural and hopes you’ll continue to capture photos of it and tag him on Instagram @jakeearly
+After learning that the couple who owns this property weren’t a fan of the previous mural, Jake Early set out to create a piece more to their liking.
+With creative freedom, and only a request requested that he made it “provocative,” Jake challenged himself with concepts prompted by a photo from the White House.
+“It was a photo of a group of 40 men in suits and woman sitting with her feet up on the couch … in the Oval Office,” he shared.
+This initial thought being, “my friends and family don’t look like this.”
+So, he create a mural that spoke to the un/underrepresented.
+The result: three diverse individuals: his bi-racial nephew, his friend who is a Native American woman born in Arizona and his Indian American friend who was born in Los Angeles.
+He loves this mural and hopes you’ll continue to capture photos of it and tag him on Instagram @jakeearly.
+He also unveiled a mural at Broadmor Elementary School that he’d love for you to check out as well.

 “Don’t Wake the Dreamer” by Lauren Lee (@mslaurenlee)